 RVs are broken up into two main categories: motorized and towable.

 Motorized RVs and motorhomes have an engine built-in.
 They are divided into four categories:

 - Class A: The largest and most spacious RVs.
 They have full amenities and plenty of extras, but they are also the most expensive.

-- Class B: A compact camper van design that typically comes with wet bath (portable toilet/shower combo) and mini kitchen.
+- Class B: A compact camper van design that typically comes with wet bath (portable toilet/shower combo) and a mini kitchen.

 - Class C: These RVs have a sleeping area built over the cab and essential amenities like a toilet, shower and kitchen.
 Some come with slide outs to expand the space.

 Towable RVs require you to have a tow vehicle to lead it.
-With a towable RV you can hitch and unhitch at a campsite to ‘claim your spot’ then drive your tow vehicle around separately.
+With a towable RV you can hitch and unhitch at a campsite to ‘claim your spot’ and then drive your tow vehicle around separately.

 - Travel Trailers: These are similar to a Class A motorhome.
 You can expect space for a big family, full-sized refrigerators, stoves and microwaves.
 They also come equipped with a full bathroom – toilet and shower included.
 They connect to your tow vehicle with a ball and coupler hitch.

-- 5th Wheels: Similar to a travel trailer, the biggest difference with a 5th wheel is that they attach to a truck bed with a jaw hitch rather than a ball and coupler.
+- 5th Wheels: Similar to a travel trailer, the biggest difference with a fifth wheel is that they attach to a truck bed with a jaw hitch rather than a ball and coupler.
 That means it’s easier to maneuver than a travel trailer and simpler to set up at the campsite.

 - Toy Haulers: A mix between living areas and storage space is the toy hauler.
 These have a wide base and full amenities.
 Most of the interior furniture is collapsible so you can fold it up and make room for storing ATVs, jet skis, or motorcycles during the drive.
-They connect to your tow vehicle with a ball hitch and are meant to carry a lot of weight.
+They connect to your tow vehicle with a ball hitch and can carry a lot of weight.

 - Lightweight Trailers or Teardrop Trailers: Lightweight trailers are some of the easiest towables to travel with.
 They have the least amount of storage but tend to come with small kitchens and sleeping areas.
 They may or may not come with restroom facilities and are meant for short trips.

-Motorized vs towable RV: Which is better?
+Motorized vs. towable RV: Which is better?